lsr20/PD_openlane/README.md

 ## 2. Define location of pre placed cells
 Arragnement of IP'S in a chip is called as $Floorplanning$.
 These IP's/blocks have user defined locations , and hence are placed in a chip before automated placement and routing and are called as pre placed cells.
 Automated place and routing tools places the remaining logical cells in the design onto chip.
 ## 3. Decoupling Capacitor
+Pre-placed cells must then be surrounded with decoupling capacitors (decaps).
+The resistances and capacitances associated with long wire lengths can cause the power supply voltage to drop significantly before reaching the logic circuits.
+This can lead to the signal value entering into the undefined region, outside the noise margin range.
+Decaps are huge capacitors charged to power supply voltage and placed close the logic circuit.
+Their role is to decouple the circuit from power supply by supplying the necessary amount of current to the circuit.
+They pervent crosstalk and enable local communication.
 ## 4.Power Planning
+Each block on the chip, however, cannot have its own decap unlike the pre-placed macros.
+Therefore, a good power planning ensures that each block has its own VDD and VSS pads connected to the horizontal and vertical power and GND lines which form a power mesh.
 ## 5.Pin placement
+The netlist defines connectivity between logic gates.
+The place between the core and die is utilised for placing pins.
+The connectivity information coded in either VHDL or Verilog is used to determine the position of I/O pads of various pins.
+Then, logical placement blocking of pre-placed macros is performed so as to differentiate that area from that of the pin area.

 ## Floorplanning with OpenLANE
 To run floorplan in OpenLANE command :